The first phase of Making Tax Digital for business is coming on 1 April 2019 – here’s what you need to know about the new HMRC initiative.

 Making Tax Digital software

 Businesses will need to use compatible software to send digital tax returns.
 Your digital records don’t all have to be in one place, but HMRC wants data to flow and be exchanged digitally between applications by 31 March 2020.
 Until then you can use copy and paste to transfer information.
+We have a guide to the best accounting software for small business.

 Businesses that don’t already use accounting software are likely to face one-off and ongoing costs.
 There are also likely to be costs when training staff to use the software and comply with Making Tax Digital.